Ptolemy IX Soter: King of Cyprus (107–88 BC)

-After his expulsion from Alexandria, Ptolemy IX went to the isle of Cyprus.
-There forces loyal to Cleopatra III and Ptolemy X rebuffed him, forcing him to retreat to Seleucia in Pieria.
+After his expulsion from Alexandria, Ptolemy IX went to Cyprus.
+There, forces loyal to Cleopatra III and Ptolemy X rebuffed him, forcing him to retreat to Seleucia in Pieria.
 From there he mounted another invasion of Cyprus in 106 BC, which succeeded in conquering the island.
 He initially maintained control of Cyrene, but it seems to have come under the control of his half brother Ptolemy Apion some time after 105 BC.
 Apion protected his position by publishing a will which left all his territories to Rome in the event that he died without heirs, a method which was often used by Hellenistic kings to prevent rivals from attempting to depose or assassinate them.
 However, he actually died without heirs in 96 BC, meaning that Rome inherited the territory.

-In 103 BC, the new Hasmonean King Alexander Jannaeus led an army to conquer Ptolemais Akko.
+In 103 BC, the new Hasmonean king Alexander Jannaeus led an army to conquer Ptolemais Akko.
 The city appealed to Ptolemy IX for help and he sailed over and caused Jannaeus to lift his siege.
 He then invaded Galilee, defeated Jannaeus in a battle at Asophon near the River Jordan, and despoiled Judaea with impunity.
 Fearing that Ptolemy IX was planning to use Judaea as a springboard for an invasion of Egypt, Cleopatra III and Ptolemy X invaded Judaea themselves.
 Ptolemy X invaded Phoenicia by sea and then marched inland to Damascus, while Cleopatra III besieged Ptolemais Akko.
 Ptolemy IX attempted to slip past them and into Egypt, but Ptolemy X managed to rush back and stop him.
 Ptolemy IX spent the winter encamped at Gaza, before deciding to sail back to Cyprus in early 102 BC.
 Nothing further is known about his activities until 88 BC.